-A lot of the etiquette below is for the Dojo, now this is not just someone elses Dojo, but could also be your dojo at home, whether that be a purpose built Dojo, a room, or simply a space you refer to as your Dojo.
+A lot of the etiquette below is for the karate Dojo, but could also refer your dojo at home, whether that be a purpose built Dojo, a room, or simply a space you refer to as your Dojo.

 * Do not be late for class (obviously this cannot be helped sometimes)